 During late Spring and in the Summer months, a good rule of thumb is to plan your painting so that you're always working in the shade, so that substrate temperatures don't get too hot.
 In cooler months however, application in direct sunlight is the best practice to adopt as this will help increase surface temperatures up into the "safe" range $(15^{\circ}C +)$ even when air temperatures are cooler.
-In general, paints should be applied only when both surface and air temperatures are above 5° - 10°C and primers should only be applied when temperatures are above 10°C in order that they dry properly.
+In general, paints should be applied only when both surface and air temperatures are above $5^{\circ} - 10^{\circ}C$ and primers should only be applied when temperatures are above $10^{\circ}C$ in order that they dry properly.

-In Winter, floors and metal surfaces will generally be several degrees colder than the air temperature and this should be factored in to timescales and budgets; where practical, the use of heating systems should be considered to raise temperatures in the subject environment.
+In Winter, floors and metal surfaces will generally be several degrees colder than the air temperature and this should be factored in to timescales and budgets; where practical, heating systems should be considered to raise temperatures in the subject environment.

 Generally, the best window of opportunity for painting in the cooler conditions of Winter is between 10.00 am and 14.00 pm, but this can be considerably shorter in marginal conditions.
-When working on external surfaces at this time of the year, dew is another factor to consider, both in the mornings and later in the day.
+When working on external surfaces, dew is another factor to consider at this time of year, both in the mornings and later in the day.